-Day 2.
+Day 1.
+Meeting at Mineralnye Vody airport and transfer to Elbrus foothill.
+(Plan to arrive with an arrive time no later than noon.)
 Taking a lift ride to the refuge (at 3720m) and setting up there.

-Day 3.
+Day 2.
 Climbing Mount Elbrus.
 Starting off at 2–4 AM (as the guide decides).
 Everest climb takes 8 to 12 hours on average.
 Part of the route during ascent and descent may be covered by Snowcat.
 The decision to use one should be made by 12 AM of the day before summiting.
 Descent to the valley, transfer to the airport (taking only flights after 9 PM).

 To give you peace of mind, the package tours we offer, as a rule, include all expenses you may face.